 Note that this is not a "quality" release, as I haven't had time to properly structure and document many functions.
 This code has served its purpose and will not be developed further (by me, anyway).
 However, the server functions are reasonably modular.
 New facilities can be added fairly easily by implementing HTTP.Handlers and HTTP.Filters.
 See Dbu/Docu/Manual for more details.

-Dbu uses the services of CommTCPAsync.
+Dbu uses the services provided by CommTCPAsync.

 StdCoded File <=> PacCoded File (107 / 49 kByte - Release 21-Sep-2007)